d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 <p><span style="color:#000000">For a detailed view and documentation of our products, please visit our documentation platform at /jabcd0cs/ on the server.
 Just login with guest/guest</span></p>
 <p><span style="color:#000000">Thank you.</span></p>
 ```

+Now we've got a new link called /jbacd0cs/ and also some guest/guest credentials.
+Accessing the URL in question it gets us to a page called "opendocman".

+Using the guest/guest credentials it was possible to log into the application.

+We are presented with something like a database administration but with guest privileges.